 In our quest for youthful and radiant-looking skin, we want solutions that are effective and reliable.
 Laser resurfacing stimulates the body’s natural healing process for new and healthy tissues to replace affected areas.
-So, you no longer have to rely on heavy makeup to conceal skin imperfections but instead flaunt spotless and radiant-looking skin.
+Clear and radiant skin allows you to skip the heavy make-up to conceal imperfections!

 Frequently Asked Questions (FAQs)

 1. How do laser Resurfacing and Acne treatments prevent acne and treat acne scars?

 Laser Resurfacing and Acne treatment is suitable for acne scars, atrophic scars, and wrinkles by stimulating the formation of new collagen.
 Our non-ablative laser resurfacing uses heat to stimulate collagen regeneration and improve skin tone and elasticity.
 It eliminates superficial damaged skin cells which aids in preventing another breakout, and at this rate of renewal, dark spots will eventually become lighter.

 2. Who are suitable patients for laser skin resurfacing?

 The treatment is suited best for those people who have acne scars, uneven skin pigmentation, fine lines or wrinkles around the eyes, forehead or mouth.
 It is not advised for those who have heavily pigmented skin, although there are other skin resurfacing options for such cases.

 3. What can I expect from this treatment?

 Laser skin resurfacing can still be used to treat active acne inflammation and excessive oil production.
 It dramatically reduces the size and occurrence of nodular and cystic lesions.
 The procedure may create some degree of tenderness in the treatment area, but we can apply a topical numbing cream to offset any discomfort.
 Redness and itching are not uncommon after this procedure as it is simply a skin reaction to the heat of the laser, but it will also resolve in a few days.